‘Do you think you will see them in your dreams?’

 We have someone who looks like he is dressed in Gallifreyian attire, and a guard from Zanak – the pirate planet.
 We also have the bloke who played ‘Queeg’ in Red Dwarf and, in case anyone had forgotten, we have Rick James.

-But here, it’s difficult to be charitable.
 It’s the same style of acting, quite limited in its range of emotion, both vocally and physically.
 There also appears to be an unease – check his thumbing of his jewellery, and his quick fire reaction after the line ‘But Chalsa seems to want to make the agreement retroactive.’
+But I still like it.

 I really enjoyed the alliance scenes in a clunky sort of way.
 Xenon base clearly has employed the services of an announcer to introduce the delegates.
 There’s a big line from Avon.
 ‘The federation doesn’t have the army, why else would they embark on drug control.
 ‘Defeat the drug, and you buy yourselves time.’
 Maybe ‘Warlord’ wasn’t the ending after all, and that, by the time of the events of Gauda Prime, there really was still time for the rebels to find a new figurehead and re-group.
 But I doubt it.